-The AAFP maintains that the family physician is the patient's advocate.
+The American Academy of Family Physicians (AAFP) maintains that the family physician is the patient's advocate.
 That advocacy demands that the family physician prescribe safe, efficacious pharmaceutical products to deliver high quality medical care, with sensitivity to the patient's individual medical and financial circumstances.

 The AAFP recognizes that FDA-approved generic medications may be reasonable alternatives to brand name medications.
 While generic substitution may often be clinically appropriate and an effective measure to help allocate scarce resources, the AAFP opposes mandatory generic substitution.
 The Academy’s policy, Principles for the Development and Management of Patient-Centered Formularies, addresses the use of formularies, including generic drugs and therapeutic substitution policies, as a cost management tool.